hyperledger/iroha-2-docs/src/index.md

 This tutorial is aimed at both advanced users as well as novices.
 Advanced users can typically skip the 0-th subscetions of each section, while novices are advised to follow the instructions closely and not skip any steps.
 Although some questions can be answered with a quick google search, we gathered the most common mistakes and troubleshooting steps such that even people without prior experience in programming can follow along.

 :::

+Just a sample change to test Vercel integration